The Big Society starts by thinking small

 The campaign highlights the small things we can all do to help our friends and neighbours out – from walking their dog with them, going carol singing in the village and organising cinema nights out, for example.

-At The Phone Co-op, we’re right behind #thelittlethings campaign.
+At Your Co-op Mobile, we’re right behind #thelittlethings campaign.
 It’s co-operation in its purest form – and by starting small, we can all build a bigger and better society.

 Leave us your comment